epartington/google-cloud-ai-runtime-tutorial/README.md

     <img src="images/p1_03.png" alt="p1_03.png" />

-> [!CAUTION]
+> [!IMPORTANT]
-> It is likely you will have to pay to increase the API key quota to complete the tutorial.
+> You may exceed the free API during the tutorial.
+If this is the case, you may need to increase your API quota.

 ### Step 2.
 Create Brownfield Environment